 The individual academic department exchange coordinator must be contacted directly for information concerning class descriptions and other details.

-Look closely to determine if courses are generally taught during Fall (trimester 1) or Spring (trimester 2 and 3).
-Students going for spring only must enroll in courses during both Trimester 2 and 3.
+Look closely to determine if courses are generally taught during Fall (Semester 1) or Spring (Semester 2).

 2 ECTS (European credits) equal 1 SDSU unit, so SDSU students must enroll in a minimum of 24 ECTS per semester, however students can take up to 30 ECTS.